pivotal/skenario/README.md

 Adjust parameters using the form and click "Execute simulation" to submit the parameters to the server process.
 When the simulation is complete, a graph of the results will be displayed.

 The server stores simulation results in `skenario.db`.
-To suppress this behaviour, add `?inmemory=true` to the URL.
+To suppress this behaviour, make Run in memory field checked in the user interface.

 When you are finished, `Ctrl-C` to kill the running server.